-The pVACview user interface has three pages: Upload, Visualize and Explore, and Export.
+The pVACview user interface has four sections:

 Once you’ve successfully launched pVACview by completing the prerequisites section, you can now upload your data by browsing through